openkfw/d4dtools/docs/contributing.md

 - Before contributing, please take a moment to check that your contribution fits within the scope of the project.
 Our project is a collection of fact sheets, so we are looking for contributions that are factual, well-researched, and unbiased.
 Ideally you open an [issue](https://github.com/openkfw/d4dtools/issues) to discuss if the fact sheet is fitting.
 We might be already working on one but did not quite finish it.
 - Please make sure to follow proper citation guidelines when including information from external sources.
 All sources should be properly cited in the text and listed in a references section at the end of the fact sheet.
 - When submitting a contribution, please include a brief description of the changes you have made.
 This will help us understand the purpose of your contribution and ensure that it is properly reviewed.
 This should happen through a pull request as described just above.

+## Attribution

+These contribution guidelines are adapted from the contribution guidelines for Github docs, available online [on the github](https://github.com/github/docs/blob/main/CONTRIBUTING.md).